sb926/Badlands-doc/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/lgpl-3.0.en.html>.

 The code is conceived as an open-source project, and is an ideal tool for both **Research** and **Learning** purposes.

+### Reporting

+If you come accross a bug or if you need some help compiling or using the code [drop us a line](badlandsmodel@gmail.com).

 ## Read the doc!